-Renovating your home is easier than ever with Sage Blend Honed Cement Tiles.
+Renovating your home is easier than ever with Sage Blend Honed Cement Tile.
 From bathrooms to kitchens, you can make any location look perfect.
 The honed finish is less reflective, making the space feel like its own.
 The Multicolor Cement is an elegant choice for any space.
 It will accentuate the beauty of your tiles while adding character to your design scheme..

 For a modern and stylish look, there are many options from floor to wall tiles with matching mosaics that give your home the perfect finishing touch.
 The size of this product 8x8x5/8.
 You can use the site search to find a different size of this product - we've got it all!